Author Archives: Carlos

 It is simple advice, but not easy advice.

 It seems like a strong antidote to that complacency that is imposed from outside and that everyone eventually learns to impose on themselves — in order to feel more comfortable and safe.
-Which is understandable after years of fighting and grinding, but at the same time goes against a fundamental principle of life: growth requires exposure to risk.
+This is understandable after years of struggle, yet it runs against a fundamental principle of life:

 a person making a letter with a cup of smoking coffee nearby